04.product

 - Severity-gated voting — HIGH blocks (-10), MEDIUM advises (+5), clean approves (+10)

-- Acceptance-criteria check against linked work items
+- Acceptance-criteria check against linked work items or issues

 - Diff-only by design — no test execution, no AST, no SAST.
 Pairs with your CI, doesn't replace it.